BlogRight arrowDeveloper Productivity

 npm install lauchdarkly-js-client-sdk

-Step 2: Setup client initialization, will look something like this:
+Step 2: Set up client initialization, which will look something like this:

 import * as LaunchDarkly from "launchdarkly-js-client-sdk"